kedomingo/yaus/README.md

 Any visit to your domain where this is hosted will trigger a page view.
 An entry to the `visits` table will be added for each visit.
 The `$_GET` parameters will be added to the `visit_params` table if there are any.
 Available geolocation and browser information will be available in the `visits` table.

+## Development

+This code is written to be ran on *nix environments (Linux, Mac).

+Maxmind's [CSV converter](https://github.com/maxmind/geoip2-csv-converter) is only available in binary unless you want to compile the source code written in Golang.
+A mac version will be installed by composer if you set `--dev` flag of composer.